vincentpaolo/java/README.md

-#java #Processing
+#java #Processing #music #sampler

 <h1>Workshop Processing 3</h1>

-A basic sample build in processing using Java.
+A basic sampler (based on the Boss SP303) build in processing using Java.
 With this "sketch" i will explain line for line how this is is build.
 And i will explain the basics of programming: